ArdiJorganxhi/SwiftPlayground/README.md

 This repository contains a small SwiftUI project and playgrounds for learning basics of Swift.

-SwiftUI project is a game about cards, a player and cpu choose a random card and the one who chooses a bigger number gets +1 point.
+SwiftUI project is a game about cards, a player and cpu choose a random card and the one who chooses a card with bigger number gets +1 point.

 There are two playgrounds in project, one is for variables, constants and for functions, other playground is about using structures in Swift and creating an instance of them.